Membership — Frequently Asked Questions

 Q: How do I access ARRS Goldminer® CME:

-A: To access go to ARRS Goldminer® CME at http://goldminer.arrs.org/login.php?ReturnPage=http.//goldminer.arrs.org/cme.php.
+A: To access ARRS Goldminer® CME go to http://goldminer.arrs.org/login.php?ReturnPage=http.//goldminer.arrs.org/cme.php.
 You will then login using your ARRS login and password.
 With your ARRS membership, your GoldMiner® reserach can be claimed for CME credit.

 Q: I'm moving.
 How do I let the ARRS know my new address and contact information?

 A: Update your membership information by logging into the ARRS website.
-Once you have logged in, click on "My Profile" and then click on Change Address and E-mail under the Contact Information section.
+Once you have logged in, click on "My Profile" and then click on Update Profile.
 You may also email your old and new contact information (address, telephone, fax, and email for both your home and work addresses) along with an indication of what address you want used for mailings and what address you want used for billing to the ARRS Membership Services Team at email@example.com.
 Your membership record will be updated accordingly to ensure you continue to receive all of your ARRS correspondence including your print version of the AJR.

 Q: I am not receiving my print version of the AJR.
 What should I do?